- All Inclusive Pricing

-Day 4 Qasr El Yahud, Wadi Qelt, Jericho, Qumran & Dead Sea
+Day 4 Nov.
+11 - Qasr El Yehud, Wadi Qelt, Jericho, Qumran & Dead Sea

 Visit and renew your baptismal vows at the baptismal site of Qasr el Yahud, where tradition says Jesus was baptized by John the Baptist.
 Just off the Roman road that Jesus “walked” is the Wadi Qelt gorge, the site of the Monastery of St. George.
 Journey to Jericho (considered the oldest city in the world) to visit the ruins of the ancient city conquered by Joshua (Josh.
 6:1).
 From Jericho, in the distance, you can see the traditional site of the Temptation of Jesus (Matt.
 4:1).
 Celebrate Mass in the Church of the Good Shepherd in Jericho near a sycamore tree and remember Zacchaeus, who climbed a sycamore to see Jesus (Luke 18-19).
 Travel to Qumran, where the Dead Sea Scrolls were discovered in 1947.
 End your day with the opportunity to take a dip in the mineral-laden waters of the Dead Sea.

-Day 5 Cana, Nazareth & Mount of Precipice
+Day 5 Nov.
+12 - Cana, Nazareth & Mount Precipice

 Visit the Franciscan Wedding Church at Cana, the site of Jesus’ first miracle, where He changed water into wine (John 2).
 Continue to Nazareth, Jesus’ boyhood home (Matthew 2:23), and celebrate Mass in the Basilica of the Annunciation.
 You will also see the House of the Holy Family, St. Joseph’s Workshop and St. Joseph’s Church (Luke 2:41-52; Matt.
 2:19-23).
 Stand atop the Mount of Precipice, where Luke describes how Jesus was rejected by those in the synagogue after He taught them.
 Filled with anger, they “led Him unto the brow of the hill whereon their city was built, that they might cast Him down headlong” (Luke 4: 29).